 During your consultation, ask these critical questions:

-• Experience: “Have you handled cases like mine before?
-What were the outcomes?”
+- Experience: “Do you have experience handling cases like mine before?
+What were the settlements?”

 Understanding Fee Structures